Tara VanDerveer: Coaching career

 After completing college, VanDerveer took a year off, with a plan to return to law school.
 When she ran out of money she returned home.
 When her parents realized she was doing little beyond playing chess and sleeping, they urged her to help with her sister Marie's basketball team.
 Her sister was five years younger, and by the time Marie reached high school, the school had basketball teams for girls.
 Though frustrated by the lack of commitment from the girls on her team, VanDerveer discovered a passion for coaching basketball.

 Inspired by the experience, VanDerveer applied to twenty colleges and universities for an unpaid graduate assistant position.
 She received only two responses, one of which was for Ohio State, where the athletic director had remembered her from Indiana.
 She was hired as an assistant coach of the varsity team and the head coach of the JV squad.

 In her first year, she coached the JV team to an 8–0 season.
 That caught the attention of Marianne Stanley at Old Dominion, who offered her an assistant coaching position.
 VanDerveer wanted to finish her master's degree, so accepted a paid position at Ohio State, at a salary less than a quarter of the Old Dominion offer.

 Idaho

-After two years at Ohio State, during which VanDerveer earned a master's degree in sports administration, she was hired as head coach at the University of Idaho in Moscow.
+After two years at Ohio State, during which VanDerveer earned a master's degree in sports administration, she was hired as head coach at the then-Division II University of Idaho in Moscow.
 Prior to her arrival, the Vandals had only one winning season in their first four years.
-The team won the 1978–79 season opener, defeating Northern Montana 70–68 in overtime in the Kibbie Dome for the first of VanDerveer's career wins.
-Idaho improved to 17–8 in her first year, and were 25–6 the following season, which earned an invitation to the AIAW tournament (precursor to the NCAA tournament).
+The team won the 1978–79 season opener, defeating Northern Montana College 70–68 in overtime in the Kibbie Dome for the first of VanDerveer's career wins.
+Idaho improved to 17–8 in her first year, and were 25–6 the following season, which earned an invitation to the Division II AIAW tournament.
+These first 42 wins are generally included in Tara's win total despite being achieved at a Division II level.